smeehan12/standalone-recast-tutorial/_episodes/11-scaling.md

 <!--Our goal is to determine whether we can detect any signicant evidence for our signal in the data or, if not, what signal cross sections the data can exclude.-->

 The interpretation step will receive the `h_mjj` histogram and perform the statistical comparison with some simulated background and data.
 The fitting will be done with [pyhf](https://diana-hep.org/pyhf/), a specialized fitting module designed for HEP applications and written in pure python (i.e. no ROOT dependencies).
-We won't dig into the actual details of the `pyhf` implementation during this tutorial, but if you're interested in learning more, check out the "Fitting Fun with pyhf" module on Friday!
+We won't dig into the actual details of the `pyhf` implementation during this tutorial, but feel free to [check out the code](https://gitlab.cern.ch/damacdon/bootcamp-pyhf-fit/blob/standalone/run_fit.py) if you're interested!

 ## Scaling the Signal Histogram